Characterization of causal ancestral graphs for time series with latent confounders: Markov equivalence classes of ts-DMAGs and causal discovery

 \subsection{Background knowledge and DPAGs}

-Markov equivalent DMAGs by definition have the same $m$-separations and hence cannot be told apart by independencies in their associated probability distributions.
-They might, however, be discerned if additional assumptions are made.
-One type of such assumptions is \emph{background knowledge}, i.e., the assertion that DMAGs with certain properties can be excluded because these are in conflict with a priori knowledge about the system of study.
-This allows to refine the notion of DPAGs as follows:
+Markov equivalent DMAGs by definition have the same $m$-separations and thus cannot be distinguished by statistical independencies.
+They might, however, be distinguished if additional assumptions are made.
+One type of such assumptions is \emph{background knowledge}, i.e., the assertion that DMAGs with certain properties can be excluded as these are in conflict with a priori knowledge about the system of study.